chromium/chromium/chrome/common/extensions/api/_features.md

 ```
 "feature1": {
   "dependencies": ["permission:feature1"],
-  "contexts": ["blessed_extension"]
+  "contexts": ["privileged_extension"]
 }
 ```
-`feature1` has a single definition, which says for it to be available, a permission must be present and it must be executed from a blessed context.
+`feature1` has a single definition, which says for it to be available, a permission must be present and it must be executed from a privileged context.
 (These concepts are covered more later in this document.)

 Features can also be "complex".
 A complex feature has a list of objects to